 Project Management

 Responsible lecturer: dr. W.L. van Jaarsveld

 Course code: 1CM900

 Period: 2

 ECTS: 2.5

+Course description:

-The course comprises the following topics: Planning work activities, costs and budgets, activity scheduling (PERT/CPM), resource allocation, and project execution (information requirements and control).
+The course comprises th e following topics: Planning work activities, costs and budgets, activity

+scheduling (PERT/CPM), resource allocation, and project execution (information requirements and

+control).

 After the course, students are able to:

+- characterize a project aiming at the realization of a physical product in terms of the

+dynamics, the variability and the stochasticity of the project targets, the activities be

+performed and their precedence relationships.
+The available resources and the time cost

+budget constraints.

-- characterize a project aiming at the realization of a physical product in terms of the dynamics, the variability and the stochasticity of the project targets, the activities be performed and their precedence relationships.
-The available resources and the time cost budget constraints. - analyse the possible result of a project as function of its targets, its activities and the deployment of resources over time. - evaluate the possible contribution of advanced decision making methods to improvements in project performance
+analyse the possible result of a project as function of its targets, its activities and the

+deployment of resources over time.

+evaluate the possib project performance evaluate the possible contribution of advanced decision making methods to improvements in project performance

 System Dynamics

 Responsible lecturer: Dr.ir.
 B. Walrave

 Course code: 1ZM65

-Period: 4
+Period: 3

 ECTS: 5